-1. Most of the agreements listed in this section concern weapons and means of warfare and are dealt with in greater detail in Chapter 4.
+- Treaty on the Prohibition of Nuclear Weapons of 7 July 2017 - 1.
+Most of the agreements listed in this section concern weapons and means of warfare and are dealt with in greater detail in Chapters 6 and 7.
 The PetersburgDecl 1868 and the HagueDecl 1899 have already been the subject of comment.
-Both remain in force and are widely regarded as declaratory of customary law.

-2. The GasProt 1925 is also still in force and now has more than one hundred signatories.
-The ban on chemical and biological weapons which it imposed has generally been observed, although Iraq employed poisonous gas in breach of the Protocol on several occasions during the Iran-Iraq War and threatened to do so during the Kuwait conflict.
-Following the use of gas in the Iran-Irag War, the ban on chemical and biological weapons was expressly reaffirmed in a resolution adopted by the Paris Conference on the Prohibition of Chemical Weapons in 1989.
-Although the GasProt has attracted a large number of parties, many states have made their acceptance of the Protocol subject to a reservation to the effect that they retain the right to use chemical weapons in the event that such weapons are first used against them or their allies.
-These reservations are based on reciprocity, that is a state engaged in a conflict against one of the reserving states would also be entitled to rely upon the reservation to justify a retaliatory use of chemical weapons.
+165 Both remain in force and are widely regarded as declaratory of customary law. - 2.
+The GasProt 1925 is also still in force and now has more than one hundred signatories.
+The ban on chemical and biological weapons which it imposed has generally been observed, although Iraq employed poisonous gas in breach of the Protocol on several occasions during the Iran-Iraq War166 and threatened to do so during the Kuwait conflict.
+Following the use of gas in the Iran-Iraq War, the ban on chemical and biological weapons was expressly reaffirmed in a resolution adopted by the Paris Conference on the Prohibition of Chemical Weapons in 1989.
+167 In 2013, 2017, and 2018, Syrian government forces were charged with using chemical weapons during the civil war.
+Although the GasProt has attracted a large number of parties, many states have made their acceptance of the Protocol subject to a reservation to the effect that they retain the right to use 4 chemical weapons in the event that such weapons are first used against them or their allies.
+168 These reservations are based on reciprocity, that is a state engaged in a conflict against one of the reserving states would also be entitled to rely upon the reservation to justify a retaliatory use of chemical weapons.
 The Protocol is therefore at present effective only as a ban on the first use of the weapons to which it applies.
 The Protocol bans only the use, not the possession of these weapons.
 Both the possession and use (including retaliatory use) of chemical weapons are, however, unlawful under the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction, 1993, which is framed in absolute terms.

-(p.
-32) 3.
-The possession of biological weapons was outlawed by the Biological Weapons Convention of 10 April 1972.

-4. The Certain Conventional Weapons Convention of 1980 is an umbrella agreement and provisions banning or restricting the use of specific weapons or means of warfare are contained in a series of Protocols annexed to it.
-As of 2012, there were five Protocols, dealing with weapons which injure with fragments which cannot be detected by X-rays (Protocol I), mines, booby traps, and other devices (Protocol II), certain uses of incendiary weapons (Protocol III), blinding laser weapons (Protocol IV), and explosive remnants of war (Protocol V).
+169 In 2013, Syria joined the Chemical Weapons Convention. - 3.
+The possession of biological weapons was outlawed by the Biological Weapons Convention of 10 April 1972. - 4.
+The Certain Conventional Weapons Convention of 1980 is an umbrella agreement and provisions banning or restricting the use of specific weapons or means of warfare are contained in a series of Protocols annexed to it.
+As of 2020, there were five Protocols, dealing with weapons which injure with fragments which cannot be detected by X-rays (Protocol I), mines, booby traps, and other devices (Protocol II), 170 certain uses of incendiary weapons (Protocol III), blinding laser weapons (Protocol IV), and explosive remnants of war (Protocol V).
 A state must accept at least two of the Protocols if it becomes party to the Convention.
 The Convention provides for the adoption of additional protocols.
+171 In 2013, parties took up the topic of a ban on fully autonomous robotic weapons.